boardgameio/boardgame.io/docs/turn-order.md

 }
 ```

-`currentPlayer` is basically the owner of the current turn.
+`currentPlayer` is basically the owner of the current turn,
+and the only player that can call events like `endTurn` and
+`endPhase`.

 `actionPlayers` are the set of players that can currently
 make a move.
 It defaults to a list containing just the